Governor Whitmer Announces Proposal To Invest In Affordable, High-Quality Child Care For Michigan Families

 - Provide grants to new and expanding sites in communities without adequate child care (10% of the ARPA stabilization grants is proposed to be set aside for this purpose).

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: Man Killed In Austin Mass Shooting Was Visiting From Michigan, Family Says
+This material may not be published, broadcast, rewritten, or redistributed.MORE NEWS: New Concerns Over Rise In Dog Attacks Against U.S. Postal Workers